 The provisional definition of low POP content for PFOS, its salts and PFOSF is 50 mg/kg.

+The provisional definition of low POP content for PFOA, its salts and PFOA-related compounds is xx mg/kg.

 The low POP content described in the Stockholm Convention is independent from the provisions on hazardous waste under the Basel Convention.

-Wastes with a content of PFOS, its salts or PFOSF at or above 50 mg/kg must be disposed of in such a way that the POP content is destroyed or irreversibly transformed in accordance with the methods described in subsection IV.G.2 or otherwise disposed of in an environmentally sound manner when destruction or irreversible transformation does not represent the environmentally preferable option in accordance with the methods described in subsection IV.G.3
+Wastes with a content of PFOS, its salts or PFOSF at or above 50 mg/kg and wastes with a content of PFOA, its salts or PFOA-related compounds above [xx] mg/kg must be disposed of in such a way that the POP content is destroyed or irreversibly transformed in accordance with the methods described in subsection IV.G.2 or otherwise disposed of in an environmentally sound manner when destruction or irreversible transformation does not represent the environmentally preferable option in accordance with the methods described in subsection IV.G.3

-Wastes with a content of PFOS, its salts or PFOSF at or below 50 mg/kg should be disposed of in accordance with the methods referred to in subsection IV.G.4 outlining other disposal methods when POP content is low and section IV.I.1 addressing pertinent to higher-risk situations).
+Wastes with a content of PFOS, its salts or PFOSF below 50 mg/kg and wastes with a content of PFOA, its salts or PFOA-related compounds at or below [xx] mg/kg should be disposed of in accordance with the methods referred to in subsection IV.G.4 outlining other disposal methods when POP content is low and section IV.I.1 addressing pertinent to higher-risk situations).

 For further information, see section III.A of the general technical guidelines.